open/close all folders

 - Absent-Minded Professor: Sometimes he might not notice important plot points because he's entirely absorbed in some breakthrough in biology.

-- Purely Aesthetic Glasses: If you consider that the medicine of the future can heal everything.
+- Purely Aesthetic Glasses: If you consider that the medicine of the future can heal everything, his glasses are an example.

 Кира Селезнёва (Kira Seleznyova)Alice's mother, an architect.